TonyBraxton/precision-Agriculture/README.md

 Regression: Predicted environmental indices (THI, NBR, SFI, etc.)

-🖥️ User Interface
+GUI:

-As of now a simple interface C# Razor Page with html content:
+As of now a simple interface C# Razor Page with html content Connected to NoSQL backend via Python API:
 -displaying first 10 rows of each entity atble with added columns that compute Reression Indices -(styled with CSS)
 -js for API calls and interactivity

-Connected to NoSQL backend via Python API